dignified-org/gatsby-source-shopify-incremental/README.md

 GATSBY_EXPERIMENTAL_PAGE_BUILD_ON_DATA_CHANGES=true yarn build --log-pages
 ```

+Currently only products and collections are incrementally fetched.
+I have plans to support pages, blogs, and articles as well but they are lower priority (and use a completely different method).

 ### Changes from gatsby-source-shopify
 1. No longer import article comments
 1. Product options are no longer their own node